 - Allows for great freedom of movement

 Here we have a versatile, storm-worthy Arc’teryx men’s jacket that offers a truly stellar performance.
-Besides the fact that it’s expensive, the only downside of the Zeta LT is that it comes without ventilation options – everything else about it speaks quality, convenience, and elegance.
+Besides its being expensive, the only downside of the Zeta LT is that it comes without ventilation options – everything else about it speaks quality, convenience, and elegance.

 Arc’teryx Women’s Atom LT Hoody